planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Guide tells what their CONCEPT should know outright.
 > -   **Twists:** *Delay, half-truth, target alerted, one wrong clue, etc.*

-The Player should frame these questions carefully if they want useful info, and Guides should be generous with answers!
-Having the right Concept can grant better information even without a Check.
+The Player should FRAME these questions carefully if they want useful info, and Guides should be generous with answers!
+Having the right CONCEPT can grant better information even without a Check.
 Always err towards giving out information, as it helps move the story along.

 Make a Know Check only to *understand*, not perceive.
 As such, this does not detect traps, loot, lies, or ambushes.
 The Guide should usually tell the players what they see without gating it behind a Check.
 As such, even a failure grants them info -- usually the info they got from the Guide by listening before they reached for the dice.

 ### Move

 This dedicates an Action towards movement: running, climbing, jumping, swimming, etc. A character usually just takes their Move, only Checking if there is an obstacle.
-Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of Poise vs. a Difficulty set by the Guide.
+Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.
 Exceptionally fast characters may move more than one Zone in a single Move, while slow ones may take two Moves or more to cross a single Zone.

 This Action is special because everyone gets a ***Free Move*** before their Action (never after!).
 Using the Free Move then a Move Action is "running," and crosses two Zones.
 If faced with an obstacle, they lose the Free Move and use their regular Move Action to overcome it.